shashankbond1999-netizen/Machine-Learning-part-of-the-project./README.md

 # Payment Failure Prediction using Machine Learning
+# Payment Failure Prediction using Machine Learning

 ## Project Overview

 This project predicts whether a payment transaction will succeed or fail using Machine Learning techniques.
-The objective is to help fintech companies identify transaction failure patterns and improve payment success rates.
+The objective is to help fintech companies identify transaction failure patterns, reduce failed transactions, and improve customer experience.

+---

 ## Business Problem

-Payment failures can negatively impact customer experience and merchant revenue.
-By predicting transaction failures in advance, businesses can take proactive measures to improve transaction success rates.
+Payment failures negatively impact merchants, customers, and overall revenue.
+By analyzing transaction data and predicting transaction outcomes, businesses can proactively identify risk factors and improve payment success rates.

+---

 ## Tools & Technologies